George Hurd: Electroacoustic Music

 His most notable work includes the body of electro-acoustic music written for his group, The Hurd Ensemble, namely the pieces included on his 2016 Innova Recordings album, Navigation Without Numbers, which includes 11 pieces for combinations of violin, viola, cello, bass, piano, vibes, harp, and electronics, as well as a piece - also entitled Navigation Without Numbers - for solo violin and electronics written for and recorded by violinist/composer Carla Kihlstedt.
 In July 2016 The Hurd Ensemble performed at Kennedy Center in Washington D.C., a special request of Kennedy Center composer-in-residence Mason Bates.

 In 2023 he released a piece for flutes, cellos, piano, and electronics entitled Silent Winter on the Berlin-based 7K!
 Records, and in 2024 released Nuremberg a self-performed track for tape-processed solo piano on UK-based Accidental Records.

 Additionally, Hurd composed a piece for piano and electronics entitled Vivarium, for pianist Elyse Weakley.
 It premiered in March 2015 alongside pieces by Mason Bates, Aphex Twin and Anna Clyne.
 It was subsequently performed at the Kennedy Center for Performing Arts in Washington D.C. and the National Opera Center in New York.

+Electronic Music

+Hurd has performed extensively as a solo electronic act, including sets at the famed Mutek Festival, Rhythmfest (the Chicago percussive arts festival curated by Grammy-winning Third Coast Percussion), Codame's Art + Tech Festival at San Francisco's Palace of Fine Arts, the CSMA Electronic Music Festival, and countless other performances across the United States.

 Music for Film

-Hurd contributed to the feature-length documentary To the Edge of the Sky with celebrated composer Mark Orton (who also mixed Navigation Without Numbers, Hurd's debut record with the Hurd Ensemble).
+Hurd scored a significant portion of the feature-length documentary To the Edge of the Sky with celebrated film composer Mark Orton (who also mixed Navigation Without Numbers, Hurd's record with the Hurd Ensemble).

-Hurd's most substantial film score is for the feature-length documentary Freeing Bernie Baran, directed by Daniel Alexander.
+His most substantial film score is for the feature-length documentary Freeing Bernie Baran, directed by Daniel Alexander.
 The instrumentation for this score would be the inspiration for his choice in instruments for The Hurd Ensemble.

 He also scored the shorts Jessica's Gift and An Ordinary Moment for filmmaker Joseph Voves.
 An Ordinary Moment won for Best Original Music at the 2006 Chicago 48-Hour Film Festival.